 Before you can evaluate a writer, it’s important to make sure you’ve given the writer everything they need to succeed.
 Hint: the more clearly you can describe what you want, and the more thorough you are, the better.

-Here are three keys to handing off a project:
+Here are four keys to handing off a project:

 - Be clear.
 You need to be explicit with your writer about what you’re looking for.
 What is the goal of your writing project?
 What format do you expect it in?
 How long should it be?
 What sort of style should be used?
 Do you have an outline you’d like them to follow closely in the piece(s)?